xiongyiheng/Prior-RadGraphFormer/README.md

 # <a name="citation"></a> Citation

-If you find this code helpful, please consider citing:
+If you find this code helpful, please consider citing and give our code repository a star ⭐️:
 ```BibTeX
 @inproceedings{xiong2023prior,
   title={Prior-RadGraphFormer: A Prior-Knowledge-Enhanced Transformer for Generating Radiology Graphs from X-Rays},